-Ranked #1 in Australia for nursing and midwifery1
+Ranked #1 in Australia for academic reputation in nursing and midwifery¹

 Top ranked for Excellence in Research in Australia for Nursing & Midwifery2

 5 star rated for excellence across 7 categories2

 1QS World University Rankings 2022 2QS Stars Rating 2018-2021 3QS Top 50 Under 50, 2020

 UTS Online’s Graduate Certificate in Mental Health comprises four subjects, and can be completed in as little as eight months.

 On successful completion of the Graduate Certificate in Mental Health, students will have the opportunity to progress to other UTS health masters courses, including:

 - Master of Advanced Nursing (available to Registered Nurses only)